top of page

 Can we have BBQs?

 BBQs and open fires are not permitted in the campsite or the music arena for a variety of reasons including the risk of fire.
-However Nene Park does have designated locations elsewhere where you can have a BBQ if you wish.
-At all times you must follow their rules.

 I live nearby.
 Should I be concerned?